denten/denten.github.io/_posts/2015-07-29-reddit-community.md

 It is hard to imagine a community of one.
 Second, a community usually occupies some contiguous stretch of space and time: a site or a platform.
 Even when dispersed and in exile, a community will find a way to come together, if only virtually, online or on paper.
-Finally, a community will usually share a value system, which in turn manifests itself in specific customs, norms, and modes of governance.
+Finally, a community will usually share a system of values, which in turn manifest themselves as specific norms, customs, or modes of governance.
 A community of faith, for example, may consist of a group of parishioners (people) who attend church (a place) to pray (a custom).
 Similarly, the digital humanities community involves scholars who [publish](http://llc.oxfordjournals.org/) in [particular](http://www.digitalhumanities.org/dhq/)